dns2/RBX-DQ-AutoLobby/README.md

 * DebugOutput

    `true` or `false` : Enables or Disables the script output to Roblox Developer Console. *On PC you can quickly open the console using the F9 button.*

+* Method

+   `"autoexec"` or `"loadfile"` : Tells the script whether to let the autofarm run from autoexec or load it from the exploit workspace folder once entering a dungeon.*

+* NameOfAutofarmFile

+   `"AutofarmFileName.lua"` : The exact filename you have for Blake's Autofarm file.
+The file must be located in your exploit workspace folder*